ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 Make sure to understand every line for the chapter final project.
 It's too easy to cheat yourself on this.
 Don't try to get certification as fast as you can. **Please Don't do it**.

-I have no idea about
+I have no idea about pytorch.
+Keras and tensorflow have well documented API.
+I suggest to understand the example provided by tensorflow.

 ## DS question
 I spend ton of times to crack the DS questions.
 It's series trial and errors.
 However it turn out few scenario on designing question.